 Field trips scheduled throughout the year can be a valuable and enriching educational experience for students.
 All field trips are pre-approved by the principal and consent is needed by parents or guardians.
 Parents are encouraged to assist in supervision whenever possible.
 These opportunities will be at the request of the teacher(s).
 A Criminal Record check and a Child Intervention check must to completed in order to help supervise during all school activities.

 Fire and Emergency Regulations

 Fire drill and emergency procedures are posted in each classroom and are reviewed with students.
 Fire, tornado and lockdown drills are held throughout the year to practice these procedures to help staff and students learn the applicable evacuation routes and processes.

 Suitable footwear should be worn according to weather conditions.
 Outdoor footwear should be removed and placed on boot racks in their assigned boot room.
 Indoor shoes should be worn at all times inside the school building.
 Non-marking running shoes are best for use in the gymnasium and halls.

 Note: our lunch break time is 12:15 to 12:55.

 Please remember that BHES is a Nut and Peanut Free school.

 Students may bring their lunch to school each day.
-In order to make eating lunch at school a positive experience for all involved, students are required to follow these rules:
+In order to make eating lunch at school a positive experience for all, students are required to follow these rules: